merenlab/merenlab.org/data/micr-obs-future/index.md

 total                                 9259
 ```

-As all is looking well, we submitted the job again using clusterize:
+As all looked well, we submitted the job again using clusterize:
 ```bash
 clusterize -j metagenomics_workflow \
                  -o metagenomics_workflow.log \